Network News - November

 Over the past 12 months, the ETO Support team has received valuable feedback, which we've used to revise these documents.
 The updates are designed to better support sites in meeting their reporting obligations.

-We strongly encourage staff to review the revised Enrolment Form Guide, especially when working with families to complete the enrolment form.
+We strongly encourage staff to review the revised Enrolment form guide, especially when working with families to complete the enrolment form.
 This resource is incredibly helpful and will assist coordinators in understanding what’s required when beginning to build relationships with families.

 The 2026 Enrolment form has been finalised and is now available on the LMS, under ETO Forms and Information .
 There is now an accompanying resource that is both linked on the Enrolment form and available separately on the LMS called the Enrolment form guide .